 Whether you’re collecting information, branching logic, connecting to external systems, or handing off to teammates, Procedures give you full control over how Fin handles a conversation from start to finish.

-Note: Fin Procedures is currently in closed beta.
-Access is limited during the beta period and available only to select customers with a contract.
-Please contact your account manager to confirm eligibility and learn how to join.
+Note: Fin Procedures is currently in managed availability.
+Access is limited during this period and available only to select customers with a contract.
+Please contact your account manager to confirm eligibility or go to Fin AI Agent > Train > Procedures and click "Request Access".

 Get started